Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 1. In Commander or the Service Portal, go to the Service Catalog and request the service you just created.
 1. On the Component form, enter a cluster name and click **Submit**.

-    The deployed cluster will automatically be added to Commander as a managed system.
+    The deployed cluster will automatically be added to Commander as a cloud account.